 Dr. Goldfarb is a Postdoctoral Fellow in the Yale Neuroimaging Sciences Training Program.
 She completed her PhD in Psychology: Cognition & Perception at New York University.
 Her research investigates how affect, particularly stress, modulates different forms of learning and memory.

 Ms Hart has been working in the substance abuse field for over 20 years and is a Licensed Drug and Alcohol Counselor with a Masters Degree in Counseling.
 She has conducted clinical research in addiction and also providing direct clinical services to treat addiction and co-morbid psychological problems.
 In addition, she has extensive expertise in Yoga and utilizes an integrated mind body approach providing combined yoga and psychotherapy services

 Gretchen Hermes completed her MD/PhD on pre-clinical stress-diathesis models of social neglect at the University of Chicago with Martha K. McClintock, a pioneer in the field of social neuroscience.
 These models of psychopathology (schizophrenia, depression) laid the foundation for her current research on molecular mechanisms that protect against the pathophysiological changes underlying abnormal brain development.
-This work, through the Section of Comparative Medicine and with Dr. Tamas...
+This work in collaboration with the Section of Comparative Medicine and the Yale...

 Assistant Professor of Medicine (Endocrinology) and of Pediatrics (Endocrinology)